-Rent-A-Center shall not sell any shares of Preferred Stock of a Restricted Subsidiary, and shall not permit any Restricted Subsidiary to issue or sell any shares of its Preferred Stock to any Person, other than to Rent-A-Center or a Restricted Subsidiary.
+Limitation on the Sale or Issuance of Preferred Stock of Restricted Subsidiaries.
+Renters Choice shall not sell any shares of Preferred Stock of a Restricted Subsidiary, and shall not permit any Restricted Subsidiary to issue or sell any shares of its Preferred Stock to any Person, other than to Renters Choice or a Restricted Subsidiary.